sblunt/orbitize/docs/mcmc.rst

 Running the MCMC Sampler
 ------------------------
 We need to pick how many steps the MCMC sampler should sample.
-Additionally, because the samples are correalted, we often only save every nth sample.
-This helps when we run a lot of samples, and saving all the samples requires too much disk space, despite the fact many samples are unncessary because they are correlated.
+Additionally, because the samples are correlated, we often only save every nth sample.
+This helps when we run a lot of samples, and saving all the samples requires too much disk space, despite the fact many samples are unnecessary because they are correlated.

 .. code-block:: python